Freedom camping & self-containment rules in New Zealand

 - Renting a campervan?
 Your rental is almost certainly already certified — this is mainly an issue for people who own their rig.

 New Zealand has moved its self-containment certification onto a new government-backed footing, run through the Plumbers, Gasfitters and Drainlayers Board (PGDB) with a national register of certified vehicles.
-The headline date is 7 June 2026: from then, the old blue warrant card is no longer accepted, and only a vehicle holding the new green warrant can freedom camp where self-containment is required.
+Since 7 June 2026 the old blue warrant card is no longer accepted, and only a vehicle holding the green warrant can freedom camp where self-containment is required.

 "Self-contained" means your vehicle can carry its own fresh water, hold its own waste water, and let you go to the toilet without relying on public facilities — for at least three days.
 That basic idea hasn't changed.
 What has changed is how strict the toilet rule is.